Queen Mary, University of London

 Francesco P. Contò graduated with both a Bachelor and a Master Degree in Mechanical Engineering at the Polytechnic University of Bari (Italy).
 He also obtained a Master of Research in “Fluid Mechanics: aerodynamics and aeroacoustics” from the Arts et Métiers ParisTech (Paris, France).
 His master’s thesis, entitled “Mathematical modelling of a Flush Air Data Sensing (FADS) System”, deals with the application of Response Surface Methods on Aerodynamics.
 This research project was in partnership with ParisTech and the European company MBDA Missile System.

 His academic background is focused on Fluid Dynamics and Applied Mathematics.
 His current research interests include experimental and theoretical modelling of droplet dynamics, breakup of liquid jets, capillary multiphase flows, liquid microjet instability.
-Francesco's studies have been published in the Journal of Fluid Mechanics.
+Francesco's studies have been published in the Journal of Fluid Mechanics and Scientific Reports.

 His current research interests are on fluid dynamics and microfluidics, especially on the contact angle hysteresis and spreading of droplets onto solid surfaces.
-Miguel has published his work in Soft Matter and Physical Review Letters.
+Miguel has published his work in Soft Matter, Scientific Reports and Physical Review Letters.

 Oliver’s research interests focus mainly on cooling technologies, particularly for industrial applications, the application of Fresnel Lenses in solar technologies, and structural analysis through computational modelling.